cierelabs/json-complete/README.md

   - HTML Element Types
   - document.location
   - JSON
+  - Promise
   - etc.
-* ‡ JSON will do top-level encoding only for the types it supports elsewhere
+* ‡ - JSON will do root-level encoding only for the types it supports elsewhere.
+* ★ - Blob and File types are only supported natively in Browsers.
+The asynchronous form of `encode` is required if the value contains a Blob or File type.

 ### Terms